Weather Warnings - Fire Weather Warning

 The Tasmania Fire Service advises you to:

-- Monitor the fire and weather situation on ABC radio or through
+- Monitor the fire and weather situation through your local radio station,

 No further warnings will be issued for this event, but the situation will

 continue to be monitored and further warnings issued if necessary.

 If you wanted to stay a bit warmer today, a dip in the ocean is probably your best bet, despite the rain.

 Once the southerly change bumped into a low pressure trough sitting just off the Sydney coast last night, things became electric between the two.